-Facial coverings are likely to be a part of our daily dress for the foreseeable future.
-But there remain questions about how to make the best and most effective use of a face covering.
+Facial coverings are likely to be a part of our daily dress for the foreseeable future, as we work to contain COVID-19.
+But there still remain questions about how to make the best and most effective use of a face covering.

 “I’ve seen people wearing them around their neck and pulling them up.
 That is problematic,” says Dr. Annabelle de St. Maurice, an infectious diseases specialist and director of Pediatric Infection Control and Antibiotic Stewardship Programs at UCLA.
 “The challenge is, if you’re touching the front of the mask frequently, that’s likely to be the most contaminated part, and there is greater risk of contaminating your nose and eyes in that process.”

 Rule No. 1, Dr. de St. Maurice says, is that after donning your mask, try to avoid adjusting it or pulling it up and down.
 Remove it from the back of the head or by the elastic ear loops.
 Make sure the mask fits well, covers your nose and mouth and that there are no gaps around your face.
 And make sure you can breathe comfortably.